Last Updated on

 Heat wet ingredients on high until it just begins to boil.

-Reduce heat to medium and gradually stir in instant quick cooking grits.
+Reduce heat to medium-low and gradually stir in instant quick cooking grits.

 Stir occasionally as grits cook for approximately 5 minutes.